-BA199A Techniques for an Empowered Workforce
+BA199A Techniques for an Empowered Workforce 2 credits (20 lec hrs total)

 A foundational and comprehensive approach to building critical workforce skills.
 This course builds awareness and prepares the culture for empowerment at all levels of an organization.
-The learned \\SEE NEXT PAGE FOR MORE INFORMATION\\ skills and techniques are paramount for trainers to succeed in preparing learners with the personal performance skills required in today's workforce where leadership teams and empowerment are prominent.
+The learned skills and techniques are paramount for trainers to succeed in preparing learners with the personal performance skills required in today's workforce where leadership teams and empowerment are prominent.